 We often see only one receptacle in a garage, which would meet the minimum standard.
 But one is not sufficient for most do-it-yourselfers, who line the walls of a two-car garage with power tools and hobby equipment, so we typically see builders providing one outlet on each side wall.
-The receptacles are required to be GFCI-type for shock protection.
-One of the garage receptacles will have a GFCI-device in the center—with the two buttons in the center for “TEST” and “RESET.”
+The receptacles are required to be GFCI for shock protection.
+One of the garage receptacles will typically have a GFCI-device in the center—with the two buttons in the center for “TEST” and “RESET.”
 It will trip when a ground fault (current that has gone astray and my possibly be shocking you) happens at any of the other garage receptacles because they are also on the same circuit.

 The GFCI-circuit for in the garage is also allowed to protect any receptacles on the exterior walls of your home.
 Code requires that the garage circuit serve no other room, but makes an exception for exterior receptacle outlets.
-So, if one of them goes dead, check to see if the garage GFCI needs to be reset.
+So, if one of the exterior receptacles goes dead, check to see if the garage GFCI needs to be reset.

 Also, see our blog posts Where are GFCI receptacle outlets required? and How far apart should electric receptacles be spaced in a bathroom? and What is the code requirement for receptacle outlets in a closet? and How many electrical receptacle outlets are required in a hallway? and How far apart should kitchen counter receptacles be spaced? and What is the code requirement for receptacle outlets in a foyer? and Is a house required to have outdoor electric receptacle outlets?